 Truck Driver Negligence Attorney in Omaha

-Although there are federal regulations designed to protect the public from dangerous truck drivers and companies, sometimes the rules are broken and people are hurt in serious accidents.
+When truck drivers break the rules, people get hurt.
 The United States Department of Transportation estimates that there are over 500,000 truck accidents every year, resulting in nearly 5,000 fatalities.
-The State of Nebraska has reported an alarming trend demonstrating that large commercial trucks are disproportionately associated with serious traffic accidents.

 Truck Accident Services

 The State of Nebraska reports that big rig trucks are a lot more likely to be involved in fatal accidents than passenger vehicles.
 And when a truck driver crashes into a car, the people in the car are much more likely than the truck driver to be injured or killed.